-The FOIA Coordinator (also known as FOIA Officer), in consultation with the Board Chair and the Assistant Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the Board, receiving FOIA requests and responding in a timely manner; coordinating with other Board members to maintain the Board's records in accordance with the State Records Act; and advising Board members of their duties under the Open Meetings Act.
-In addition, the FOIA Coordinator will be responsible for submitting the Records Disposal Certificate in accordance with the Board's Application for Authority to

-Dispose of State Records approved by the State Records Commission (Note: The FOIA Coordinator position is instrumental in the Board's implementation of the), Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)
+The FOIA Coordinator (also known as FOIA Officer), in consultation with the Board Chairthe SIAAB Chair and the Assistant Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the BoardSIAAB, receiving FOIA requests and responding in a timely manner; coordinating with other BoardSIAAB members to maintain the BoardSIAAB's records in accordance with the State Records Act; and advising BoardSIAAB members of their duties under the Open Meetings Act.
+In addition, the FOIA Coordinator will be responsible for submitting the Records Disposal Certificate in accordance with the BoardSIAAB's Application for Authority to Dispose of State Records approved by the State Records Commission (Note: The FOIA Coordinator position is instrumental in the BoardSIAAB's implementation of compliance with the), Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)

-The Assistant FOIA Coordinator (also known as Assistant FOIA Officer), in consultation with the Board Chair and Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the Board, assisting the FOIA Coordinator in all duties and carrying out the FOIA Coordinator's duties in their absence.
-(Note: The Assistant FOIA Coordinator position is instrumental in the Board's implementation of the Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)
+The Assistant FOIA Coordinator (also known as Assistant FOIA Officer), in consultation with the Board Chairthe SIAAB Chair and Freedom of Information Coordinator, is responsible for successfully completing the annual training provided by the Illinois Office of the Attorney General under the Freedom of Information Act and filing a certificate of completion with the BoardSIAAB, assisting the FOIA Coordinator in all duties and carrying out the FOIA Coordinator's duties in their absence.
+(Note: The Assistant FOIA Coordinator position is instrumental in the BoardSIAAB's implementation compliance withof the Freedom of Information Act (5 ILCS 140), State Records Act (5 ILCS 160), Identity Protection Act (5 ILCS 179) and Personal Information Protection Act (815 ILCS 530).)

-The Webmaster shall be selected by the Chair and approved by a majority of the Board during the March meeting.
+The Webmaster shall be selected by the Chair and approved by a majority of the BoardSIAAB during the March meeting.
 The Webmaster shall serve a one year term, but may be reappointed and serve until replaced.
-In working with Board members, the Webmaster is responsible for maintaining the website content, coordinating the registration for the Online Quality Assurance Review training course, and notifying CPE Coordinator of the course results and forwarding "official" Board records to the FOIA Coordinator in a timely manner.
+In working with BoardSIAAB members, the Webmaster is responsible for maintaining the website content, coordinating the registration for the Online Quality Assurance Review training course, and notifying the CPE Coordinator of the course results, and forwarding providing "official" Board records to the FOIA Coordinator SIAAB in a timely manner.

 The Recording Secretary shall be responsible for taking the official record and minutes of all SIAAB meetings.
-The secretary will be responsible for providing minutes from each meeting to all members of the Board for their comment prior to the next meeting.
-They will also be responsible for providing the approved minutes to the Webmaster with 10 days of their approval by the Board to be posted on the Board's website.
-The Secretary is responsible for publishing the minutes to the appropriate folder in the Board's electronic record storage site.
+The secretary will be responsible for providing minutes from each meeting to all members of the BoardSIAAB for their comment prior to the next meeting.
+They will also be responsible for providing the approved minutes to the Webmaster with 10 days of their approval by the BoardSIAAB to be posted on the BoardSIAAB's website.
+The Secretary is responsible for publishing the minutes to the appropriate folder in the BoardSIAAB's electronic record storage site.